Islay Natural History Trust (2 miles)

 Watertop Farm (40 miles)

 is a family farm in the Glens of Antrim.
 Family activities include Pony Trekking, Boating, Pedal Karts, Quad Train, Paddi wagon.
-We also have a campsite and caravan site with full facilities.
-Sheep racing, shearing demos, Assault Course, Tea Room and Scenic walks are also available.
+Plus camp and caravan site, sheep racing, shearing demos, Assault Course, Tea Room and scenic walks and new indoor play area are also available!

 Waterworld (41 miles)